Death of Phamon Phonphanit: Context

 Authorities believe the bombs are related to the violent conflict between various Muslim insurgent movements that started in January 2004.
 The South Thailand insurgency is a movement that is still active in southern Thailand today.
 Muslims have a majority in the south.
 More than 4,800 people have been killed in southern Thailand as a result of attacks.
 Thailand government officials have yet to resolve these issues.
 The suspects denied involvement and were later released.
 No one has been officially charged for the attack nor has any group claimed responsibility.
 An almost identical bombing in the same city happened on 21 August 2008, killing another Thai reporter, Chalee Boonsawat of the Thai Rath.

 Impact

 In March 2011, the government stated that the violence is in fact still increasing.

 Initially a military spokesperson said the incident was the work of a "drug gang".
-But the bombings actually raised the awareness and led to discussions in the press about the insurgent uprising in the south my Muslim separatists, according to an editorial in the Asia Times.
+But the bombings actually raised the awareness and led to discussions in the press about the insurgent uprising in the south by Muslim separatists, according to an editorial in the Asia Times.
 For example, Thai Travel News wrote that the military had "confused" people by calling it a drug war retaliation and clarified the attack as part of the insurgency.
 It quoted a border police official as saying the attack was aimed at grabbing international attention.